munificent/craftinginterpreters/book/methods-and-initializers.md

 ^code mark-methods (1 before, 1 after)

-We use the existing `markTable()` function which traces through the key string and value in each table entry.
+We use the existing `markTable()` function, which traces through the key string and value in each table entry.

 Storing a class's methods is pretty familiar coming from jlox.
 The different part is how that table gets populated.
-Our previous interpreter had access to the entire AST node for the class declaration and all of the methods it contains.
+Our previous interpreter had access to the entire AST node for the class declaration and all of the methods it contained.
 At runtime, the interpreter simply walked that list of declarations.

 Now every piece of information the compiler wants to shunt over to the runtime has to squeeze through the interface of a flat series of bytecode instructions.